-There is no refund during the withdrawal period.
+There is no refund during the withdrawal period, which begins after the 14th day of the semester and concludes at the end of the eighth week of the semester.
 A withdrawal may affect a student's academic progress standing.
 A grade of W or IW may result in the loss of part or all of a student's financial aid.
-Withdrawn courses reduce a student's enrolled hours, but not the student's financial obligation.

-Withdrawing from courses may have an adverse effect on financial aid benefits, scholarships, loan deferments, athletic eligibility, health insurance, veterans benefits, degree requirements or other areas.
+Withdrawn courses reduce a student's enrolled hours but do not reduce his/ her financial obligation.
+Withdrawing from courses may have an adverse effect on financial aid, scholarships, loan deferments, athletic eligibility, health insurance, veteran's benefits, degree requirements or other areas.

-Withdrawal (W and IW) Policies
+Withdrawal (W and IW) Policies of Colleges